PhilChodrow/website_source/content/authors/phil/_index.md

 # - Visitors
 ---

-I am an applied mathematician interested in network science, applied statistics, probability, and machine learning.
-Recent projects touch on the dynamics of adaptive networks; random graphs and their generalizations; and inference in generative network models.
+I am a Hedrick Visiting Assistant Professor in the Department of Mathematics at UCLA.
+My interests include network science, applied probability, and machine learning.
+In my research, I build mathematically- and statistically-grounded tools for learning from about the structure and dynamics of networked systems.
+[Recent projects](/research) have focused on random graphs and hypergraphs; dynamics of adaptive networks; and inference in generative network models.

-I am a passionate educator, and teach subjects ranging from applied probability to network science to statistical programming.
-In 2018, I was my department's nominee for MIT's campus-wide Goodwin Award for "conspicuously effective teaching."
+I am a passionate educator, and [teach subjects](/teaching) ranging from applied probability to network science to programming.
+I am enthusiastic about inclusive teaching practices; project-based learning; and a human-centered approach to sharing applied mathematics and computation.
+I am also a Partner and Affiliated Data Scientist at [QSIDE](https://qsideinstitute.org/), the Institute for the Quantitative Study of Inclusion, Diversity, and Equity.
+At QSIDE, I support projects that help us learn about disparity in the United States, and mentor undergraduates on modern tools and practices for data science.

-I am a member of MIT's [Operations Research Center](https://www.mit.edu/~orc/) and the [Laboratory for Information and Decision Systems](https://lids.mit.edu/).
-I am supported by the NSF Graduate Research Fellowship.
-In the summer of 2020, I will join the Department of Mathematics at UCLA as a Hedrick Visiting Assistant Professor.
-You can also read my full [CV](https://philchodrow.github.io/CV/cv.pdf).
+I did my PhD at MIT's [Operations Research Center](https://www.mit.edu/~orc/) under the mentorship of [Marta González](https://ced.berkeley.edu/ced/faculty-staff/marta-gonzalez) and [Patrick Jaillet](http://web.mit.edu/jaillet/www/).
+My research at MIT was supported by the NSF Graduate Research Fellowship.

 ## News